-Randolph College is an important part of the Lynchburg community, and we encourage our students, faculty, and staff to be active and involved.
-Our partnerships with organizations such as Amazement Square, Thomas Jefferson’s Poplar Forest, and the Anne Spencer House and Gardens provide our students and professors with ample opportunities to both make a difference to meaningful nonprofits, but also to gain real world experience for our students.
+Our partnerships with organizations such as Amazement Square, Thomas Jefferson’s Poplar Forest, and the Anne Spencer House and Gardens provide our students with ample opportunities to make a difference to meaningful nonprofits, while also gaining real-world experience.

 Simply put, we don’t just talk about changing the world, we do it.